TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/Conceptual/ArchitecturalDecisionRecords/Approved/0003-endpoint-centric-api-with-interface-based-validation.md

 ## Decision Outcome

-Chosen option: "Endpoint-Centric API Design with Interface Validation", because it aligns best with our goals of maintaining endpoint specificity and flexibility while also centralizing and simplifying validation logic.
-This approach facilitates easier data binding with UI components and reduces redundant code.
+Chosen option: "Endpoint-Centric API Design with Interface Validation".
+This approach best aligns with our goals by maintaining endpoint specificity and flexibility while centralizing and simplifying validation logic.
+It also facilitates easier and more consistent data binding with UI components, thereby reducing redundant code and improving maintainability.

 ### Positive Consequences

 * Precise control over the data structure and validation rules for each endpoint.
-* Reduced duplication in validation logic through the use of shared interfaces.
+* Reduction in validation logic duplication through the use of shared interfaces.
-* Improved data binding compatibility with UI components, simplifying front-end integrations.
+* Enhanced data binding compatibility with UI components, simplifying front-end integrations.

 ### Negative Consequences

-* Initial complexity in setting up and managing the interface structures.
+* Increased initial complexity in setting up and managing the interface structures.
-* Requirement for careful documentation and understanding of interface inheritance and its implications on API behavior.
+* Need for detailed documentation and deep understanding of interface inheritance and its implications on API behavior.

 ## Pros and Cons of the Options

 ### Entity-Centric API Design

 * Good, because it simplifies the API model by reducing the number of DTOs.
-* Bad, because it couples the DTO across multiple endpoints, potentially leading to less flexibility.
+* Bad, because it couples the DTOs across multiple endpoints, potentially leading to less flexibility.
 * Bad, because it may lead to less flexibility in tailoring data structures to specific endpoint needs.
 * Bad, because it can result in either over-fetching or under-fetching of data.